Lakr233/ColorfulX/README.md

 ## What's New

+- Version 2.3.1
+    - Fixed a compilation issue on Xcode 14 and iOS 15

 - Version 2.3.0
     - Fixed a memory leak on UIKit caused by CADisplayLink holding ref to self.